- Academic Philosophy

 International financial institutions (IFI) such as the World Bank, the International Monetary Fund, and the regional development banks mobilize significant resources for both public and private sector investment in developing countries.
 Beyond this central role in lending and grant making to developing countries, the Global Environment Facility of the World Bank serves as the financial mechanism for major environmental treaties, including the Convention on Biological Diversity and the UN Framework Convention on Climate Change.
 What exactly are these institutions - how do they operate and who controls them?
 Why were they created and how have they come to be so powerful?
 The course will examine the history of the institutions, their governance structures, and their mechanisms of operation.
 Special attention will be paid to their role in the debt crisis and the subsequent era of structural adjustment lending, civil society critiques of the environmental and social impacts of bank lending, and the role and operation of the Global Environment Facility as financial mechanism for the environmental conventions.
 Readings will include primary documents of the IFIs themselves as well as decisions of the governing bodies of the UN conventions.
 We will also read both academic and civil society analyses and critiques of IFI lending.
 Evaluation will be based on class discussion as well as several problem sets assigned throughout the term and a final analytical paper.
 Level: Intermediate/advanced.
 Prerequisites: Permission of instructor.
 Students should have course background in international politics and/or economics.
 Class limit: 15.
 Lab fee: $10. *HS*

 Level: Intermediate/Advanced.
 Prerequisites: Prior coursework in global politics, permission of instructor.
-Lab fee: none. *HS*
+Lab fee: none.
+Meets the following degree requirements: HS

 HS748The Road To Copenhagen